 He arrived in Los Angeles in 1902 but was only there a year before heading south.
 The Sun’s article, as you’ll see, gave the impression that things didn’t go well in LA.

-Wilde arrived in San Diego in 1903 and undertook a quickly successful business career.
+Wilde arrived in San Diego in 1903 and undertook a quickly successful business career which included the following accomplishments:

-- He built San Diego’s first modern apartment building, constructed the Pickwick Theater, funded completion of the U.S. Grant Hotel, and donated the stunning fountain in Horton Plaza.
+- Donated the stunning fountain in Horton Plaza.
 That fountain was among the first to contain water and electricity in the same feature and cost $10,000.

 He was charged, and acquitted, of embezzling funds from an investment in the Oregon Trust and Savings Bank of Portland in 1910.